deadlydog/GitHub.Experiment.SemanticVersionActions/ReadMe.md

 - Supports semantic versioning.
 - Supports creating prerelease versions as well (e.g. `1.0.0-alpha.1`).
 - Does not require committing version files (or other files) to the repository for it to work.
+- Does not require installing other dependencies (in the repo or the workflow) to work.
-- Ideally, it also makes it easy to update the version manually.
+- Supports easily specifying a version number manually.